surdu/utils.css/README.md

 [See it in action on CodePen](http://codepen.io/surdu/pen/XjNAwg?editors=1100#0)

 ### .vcentered
 Vertically alignes text inside this element.
+If the vertically centered text is multiline, it must be wrapped in a span or other inline block element.

 [See it in action on CodePen](http://codepen.io/surdu/pen/WGoZVv?editors=1100#0)